Reconfigurable mechanical vibrations laboratory kit: (3) Application

 \subsection{Nonlinear oscillator}

 The third lab consists of investigating the dynamics of a nonlinear oscillator and is shown in Figure \ref{fig:nonlinear}6.
-This system consists a thin metal beam mounted over two permanent magnets equidistant from the beam's center-line and is a classical model system used in the study of nonlinear dynamics \citep{moon1979magnetoelastic}.
-Due to the induced dipole attraction of the magnets on the beam, the beam can deflect towards either magnet.
+This system consists a thin { ferromagnetic} metal beam mounted over two permanent magnets equidistant from the beam's centerline and is a classical model system used in the study of nonlinear dynamics \citep{moon1979magnetoelastic}.
+Due to the induced-dipole attraction of the magnets on the beam, the beam can deflect towards either magnet.
 This model system can be described by the Duffing equation, where the magnetic force acts as a nonlinear spring.
-The approximate equation of motion for the tip position $x(t)$ of the beam is given by:
+The approximate equation of motion for the tip position $x(t)$ of the beam is given by

-where $m$ is the mass of the beam, $c$ is the structural damping coefficient, $k_s$ is the effective spring constant of the beam, $F_0$ is the forcing amplitude, and $\omega$ is the forcing frequency.
-The magnetic force is given (to leading order) by $F_m(x)=k_m [1-(\frac{x}{d})^2]x$ where where $k_m \geq 0$ is a parameter that depends on the relative height between the magnets and the beam.
-With this equation, the students are asked to determine the equilibrium positions of this system and access their stability as a function of the magnetic parameter $k_m$.
+where $m_e$ is the { effective} mass of the beam, $c$ is the structural damping coefficient, $k_s$ is the effective spring constant of the beam, $F_0$ is the forcing amplitude, and $\omega$ is the forcing frequency.
+The magnetic force is given (to leading order) by $F_m(x)=k_m [1-(\frac{x}{d})^2]x$ where $k_m \geq 0$ is a parameter that depends on the relative height between the magnets and the beam.
+With this equation, the students are asked to determine the equilibrium positions of this system and assess their stability as a function of the magnetic parameter $k_m$.
 Using stability analysis, it can be found that when $k_m > k_s$, the $x=0$ equilibrium position is unstable, while the $x=\pm d \sqrt{1-\frac{k_s}{k_m}}$ position is stable.
 When $k_m < k_s$, the $x=0$ equilibrium position is the only solution, and is stable.
-Since $k_m$ increases as the beam is brought closer to the magnets, the students can qualitatively test and observe the bifurcation.
+Since $k_m$ increases as the beam is brought closer to the magnets, the students can qualitatively test and observe the static bifurcation.